gotryiton/gotryiton-ios/Docs/ProjectLog.md

 - TT - provide preliminary development schedule for sprint 2

 **Status**
--Working on sign in animations
+- Working on sign in animations
--Add 1.9 to login flow
+- Add 1.9 to login flow
--Complete styling on 1.2
+- Complete styling on 1.2

 **Updates to Planned Work**
 - NA